slipmatio/devdocs/index.md

 ## Latest updates

+- Added [Contributing section](contributing/index.md) with basic information on how to contribute to Slipmat projects.
 - Published [@slipmatio/logger](https://www.npmjs.com/package/@slipmatio/logger) and [@slipmatio/tailwind-config](https://www.npmjs.com/package/@slipmatio/tailwind-config) packages on NPM.
 These are our first public and open source NPM packages!

 Read [more development logs](devlog/index.md).